 Continue your education

-- Visit our Classes and Events page and Continuing Professional Development page to look for CME opportunities in transgender care.
+- Visit our Patient Education and Events page and Continuing Professional Development page to look for CME opportunities in transgender care.

 - Read a course outline of our “Introduction to Gender Diversity: Care and Treatment of Transgender and Gender Nonconforming People across the Lifespan” training.